 |10% and under||0%|

 Your NCD will be reduced to 0% after an “at-fault” claim is made under your policy in a policy term.
-If you fail to report an incident within 24 hours of the incident or the next working day, leading to a claim on your policy, we will reduce your NCD upon renewal as follows:
+If you fail to report an incident within 24 hours of the incident or the next working day, we will reduce your NCD upon renewal as follows:

 |Current NCD||NCD after late reporting|